pulakk/blog/remote-camera/accessing-camera-remotely.md

-# Configuring router to enable access to camera feed
+# Configuring OpenWRT router to enable access to camera feed
-*Please go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) first, before proceeding with this tutorial to gain context on the router model and the OpenWRT firmware.*
+*You may want to go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) page first, before proceeding with this tutorial.*

-This tutorial describes how to configure your router to make an IP camera accessible externally from WAN.
+This tutorial describes how to configure your [OpenWRT](https://openwrt.org/) router to make an IP camera accessible externally from WAN.
 The camera used is a
 [HIKVision DS-2CD1321-I Dome camera](https://www.hikvision.com/ph/products/IP-Products/Network-Cameras/Value-Series/DS-2CD1321-I/)
 connected to the router through a PoE adapter.